kaievns/nikolay.rocks/pages/Book Worm/2016-10-12-sophies-world.md

 Well, there is a book out there that does a very god job at explaining the history of human thought, from Democritus to Sartre.
 It will get your head spinning in no time!

-PS: I still don't understand why they still consider Nietzsche a philosopher.
-I think he was just a giant loud a-hole who didn't really add anything useful to philosophy.
-Most of his work is just an exaggerated copypaste of existing at the time thoughts.

-PPS: Camus and Sartre make much more sense to me now.
-I wish I had time to re-read what they had to say all over again.